-- Candidates complete a form for application as to why they want to serve and what their qualifications for serving are.
+- Candidates complete a form for application indicating why they want to serve, and their qualifications for serving.

 - The form is submitted to the dean of innovative learning who selects the CTL campus leader to be further approved by the college Chief Academic Officer and the Minnesota State CTL office.

 Position as CTL campus leader starts on 1 July and is selected annually for a one-year renewable term, though it is encouraged that campus leaders serve at least two years.
 The CTL leader may serve concurrently as a faculty development chair.

 (1 through 8 describe work shared with the faculty development chair and Dean of Innovative Teaching and Learning)